The Top 5 Markup Languages: Let's Take A Quick Look!

 Standard Generalized Markup Language (SGML)

-It is used to create other languages including HTML& xHTML.
+It is used to create other languages including HTML& XHTML.

 It is one of the most powerful languages that describe document information which seems very difficult to learn.